SouthernMethodistUniversity/hpc_docs/docs/portal.md

 {doc}`accounts`.

 1. Go to [hpc.m3.smu.edu](https://hpc.m3.smu.edu/).
-2. Sign in using your SMU NetID and SMU password
+2. Sign in using your SMU NetID and password
+3. You will be directed to the HPC OnDemand dashboard

 ## Interactive Apps